 The two-story John Brown University Library-also known as the Arutunoff Learning Resource Center-is the central location for library resources supporting the research needs of the JBU community.
 The library is an important part of the academic program at JBU and functions as a partner in the teaching/learning process.
-The main collection consists of over 120,000 items, including books, e-books, microforms, sound recordings, DVD and video recordings, curriculum, computer software, and archival materials.
-In addition, the library subscribes to more than 12,000 periodical titles that appear in online, paper, microform, or CD-ROM formats.
-The library also subscribes to 60 electronic databases (full-text periodicals, online reference resources, indexes, and abstracts).
+The main collection consists of over 180,000 items, including books, e-books, microforms, and DVDs.
+In addition, the library subscribes to more than 15,000 periodical titles that appear in online, paper, or microform formats.
+The library also subscribes to 60 electronic databases (periodicals, reference books, indexes, and abstracts).

 The professional library staff provides research and reference services to both individuals and groups, and efficient interlibrary loan services to the JBU community.
+Reference questions and interlibrary loan requests can be made using online forms found at the web site, instant messaging, texting, or via e-mail to library@jbu.edu.

-The library facility includes study rooms, meeting rooms, a group research lab, and a computer lab for student use.
+The library facility includes large and small study rooms, an instruction classroom, quiet and comfortable spaces for reading, a group research area, and a computer lab for student use.